Jaclyn Victor: Acting career

 She starred in the film Talentime, directed by Yasmin Ahmad, in 2009.
 She received the award for Best Promising Actress at the 22nd Malaysian Film Festival.
 She was reportedly invited to star in a film by Mamat Khalid but declined.
 She made a cameo appearance in a local horror film, Susuk.
 Jaclyn also appeared in a local Tamil film, Appalam which is directed by Afdlin Shauki.
 She has also appeared in musical theatre, Cuci The Musical Season 2 in 2010.

 Personal life

-On 25 May 2025 Victor Married Calvin T Samuel, a British Methodist Minister and Executive Coach.
+On 25 May 2025, Jaclyn Married Calvin T Samuel, a British Methodist Minister and Executive Coach.
 The couple celebrated their wedding at Grand Hyatt KL surrounded by friends and family from across the globe.

-Victor was previously married to American singer, Shawn Rivera, which ended in divorce in 2019.
+She was previously married to American singer, Shawn Rivera, which ended in divorce in 2019.

-Victor has a son, born 24 August 2015, and a daughter was born 24 August 2017.
+Jaclyn Victor has a son, born 24 August 2015, and a daughter was born 24 August 2017.